 Council members are expected to:

 - Participate actively in a majority of council meetings/functions.
 Most NHPCO councils meet by teleconference, and many meet monthly.
 Materials should be read prior to the next council meeting.
 Council members are asked to notify the staff liaison if they will not be available for a conference call or meeting.
-See Standing Council Attendance Expectations below.
+See Advisory Council Attendance Expectations below.